Skip to main content

 {web_url}?session={session_id}&game_user={game_user_id}

-session The game session UUID - identifies which game session this player belongs to
+session string Game session UUID — identifies which game session this player belongs to

-game_user A unique 8-character ID assigned to this player for this session
+game_user string Unique 8-character player ID for this session

 Important

-The game_user is a short, opaque identifier.
+The game_user is an opaque identifier.
 It does not contain any personal information.
-Player display names and usernames are only sent via webhooks to your backend - never expose them to the client-side game code unless your backend provides them.
+Player display names are only sent to your backend via webhooks — never expose them to client-side game code unless your backend provides them.

 Webhooks